syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-winui.md

 {% endtabs %}

-7.Add a new action method **CreatePresentaion** in MainPage.xaml.cs and include the below code snippet to **create a PowerPoint file**.
+7.Add a new action method **CreatePresentation** in MainPage.xaml.cs and include the below code snippet to **create a PowerPoint file**.

 {% tabs %}